Schrödinger's Player Character

 - Averted in Dark Wizard.
 The player picks which hero to play, but the ones he didn't choose will appear during the course of the story as one-off NPCs with a single line of dialogue.

-- In the second part of the fourth Fire Emblem game, Genealogy of the Holy War, you take control of either the children of characters from the first part, or, if a character never got married, a set of replacements that bear no relation to anyone from part one (aside from Linda and Amid, who are the niece and nephew of Tiltyu).
+- In the second part of the fourth Fire Emblem game, Genealogy of the Holy War, the player takes control of either the children of characters from the first part, or, if a character never got married, a set of expies that bear no blood relation to anyone from part one (aside from Linda and Amid, who are the niece and nephew of Tiltyu, born to her and Bloome's youngest sister Ethnia).
 While it's obvious why offspring don't appear if their potential parents never got hitched, it's unclear where the replacements are (or if they even existed at all) if they did actually marry.

 Non-video game examples: